• Hill Heat

 Libertarian climate deniers have allied with local tribes to oppose the construction of wind farms in federal waters offshore of Oregon, authorized by the Bureau of Ocean Energy Management last February.
 Radical climate deniers Rob Taylor and Diane Rich are the faces of the conspiracy-theorist right-wing opposition; the Confederated Tribes of Coos, Lower Umpqua and Siuslaw Indians have led the tribal opposition, citing their cultural and spiritual legacy in lawsuits against the federal government.

 Taylor and Rich (who is is running for Coos County Clerk on a Trumpist purge-the-voter-rolls platform) successfully pushed non-binding ballot initiatives in coastal Coos County and Curry CountyMeasure 6-219 and Measure 8-116 respectively—opposing the development of offshore wind projects.
+(Results: YES)

 The symbolic ballot initiatives helped achieve their goal; the Biden administration backed down in September, announcing it was mothballing the planned offshore wind sale amid lack of industry interest and renewed opposition from Oregon Gov. Tina Kotek (D).